Enjoy the random pictures, video etc from my adventure last night!!

 What advice can you give BJJ practitioners?

 We all have those days where we’re not felling good, or don’t have the ‘mojo’.
-Just go to jiu jitsu and leave your problems at DSC_0026the door.
+Just go to jiu jitsu and leave your problems at the door.
 Relax and have fun every day we are learning and changing our game.
 Don’t be lazy (laughs)

 Is there anything else you would like to add or talk about?